Digital Media, Technology and Society MA

 Develop advanced digital fluency, critical insight, collaborative decision making and cross-cultural awareness.

-Graduate with the knowledge, skills, and experience you'll need in always-evolving industries.
-Many of our graduates have gone on to work in top global firms, media outlets, and NGOs, working in roles such as:
+Graduate with the knowledge, skills, and experience you'll need to develop successful careers at top global firms, media outlets, and NGOs, working in roles such as:

 - media strategist